WojciechMatuszewski/programming-notes/aws-stuff.md

 - CF rather can creating a specific resource will **send event data to either lambda function or SNS topic**.

 * CF expects that the remote entity **responds with a correct response**.

+#### Wait Conditions

+- coordinate stack resource creation with something that is external to your stack

+* you could also track configuration process

+- used internally when using **creation policies**.
+The `creation-policy` is the preffered way of using `wait conditions`.

 ### AWS Glue